 The stifling heat of the summer sun has been a detriment to fun travels these past couple of weeks.
 So when the chance to head someplace cooler presented itself, we hopped on the back of my uncle’s pickup truck and went off to Bukidnon.

 Our ultimate destination was to be the Monastery of Transfiguration.
-As I’ve hinted countless times in our Facebook and Twitter pages, I was born and raised in a devout Catholic family, the kind that will travel for four hours to visit a church.
+I was born and raised in a devout Catholic family, the kind that will travel for four hours to visit a church.

-Malaybalay City, Bukidnon is a long four-hour mid-speed drive from Davao City so we had to head out very early.
+It takes four hours driving at 80kph to reach Malaybalay City, Bukidnon.
+We had an early start to avoid heavy traffic especially southbound.
 We left Davao City just as it was waking up to a sunny Sunday morning, going south via the Davao-Bukidon Highway.
 The sun was barely touching the treetops as we zipped by the suburban communities in this part of Davao City.

 The early morning air was cold; the thin fabric of my cardigan was no match for it.
 By the time we reached Marilog District, I was already shivering.
 But the views were just too awe-inspiring to ignore.
 I wish I could describe how beautiful the valleys looked partially enveloped by fog but I know that words will fail me.
 Pictures won’t work either; we were traveling nonstop so I did not get the chance to take a proper photo save for a few taken in haste on a moving vehicle.

 We stopped after two hours to have breakfast at a sari-sari store by the road.
-Much to the children’s delight, a group on men on horseback passed by as we were having our breakfast of tocino, hard-boiled eggs, adobo and other Filipino classic breakfast items.
+A group of men on horseback passed by as we were having our breakfast, much to the children’s delight.
+After a hearty meal of tocino, hard-boiled eggs, and adobo, we got back on the road.

 The morning wore on while we sat cramped but excited at the back of the truck.
 Two hours after breakfast, we arrived at the Monastery of the Transfiguration.